Do I Need Studio Monitor Stands For Speakers When Mixing Audio In Film And Video Production?

 Rubber Padding

-Some stands include rubber padding or an upper plate with a lip around the edges to keep the studio monitor from falling over.
-As with rubber feet, rubber padding provides that added benefit of absorbing vibrations.
+Some stands include rubber padding or an upper plate with a lip around the edges to prevent the studio monitor from falling over.
+As with rubber feet, rubber padding also absorbs vibrations.

 Cable Channels